AliceO2Group/WebUi/QualityControl/README.md

 ### Troubleshooting

-Q: When doing `npm install` I have an error `error: no template named 'remove_cv_t' in namespace 'std'; did you mean 'remove_cv'?` or such.
+Q: When doing `npm ci` I have an error `error: no template named 'remove_cv_t' in namespace 'std'; did you mean 'remove_cv'?` or such.

 A: Make sure you are using nodeJS 14 and not nodeJS 16.